Haizany/Course3Project/README.md

    https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 This is the data collected from the accelerometers from the Samsung Galaxy S smartphone.
+30 subjects performed activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+The 30 volunteers were within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using the embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers were selected for generating the training data and 30% the test data.

 The data is then unzipped, read into R, and does the following:
 - Merges the training and the test sets to create one data set.